openslide/openslide.github.io/formats/dicom/index.md

 | Associated image | `ORIGINAL\PRIMARY\LABEL\NONE`<br>`ORIGINAL\PRIMARY\OVERVIEW\NONE`<br>`ORIGINAL\PRIMARY\THUMBNAIL\RESAMPLED`<br>`DERIVED\PRIMARY\LABEL\NONE`<br>`DERIVED\PRIMARY\OVERVIEW\NONE`<br>`DERIVED\PRIMARY\THUMBNAIL\RESAMPLED` |
 | Ignored | All others |

+A slide level can be spread across multiple files that share a _Concatenation UID_.

 If multiple files in the directory have the same _SOP Instance UID_, the extra copies are ignored.